meghavinasb/Web-Development-Amazon-Clone/README.md

 - Footer with links to Amazon's global websites.

 ## Usage
 To use this project, simply clone or download the repository and open the `index.html` file in a web browser.
-You can also view the live demo [here](#insert-link-to-live-demo).
+You can also view the live demo [here]([#insert-link-to-live-demo](https://youtu.be/a2GeBFmwinc)https://youtu.be/a2GeBFmwinc).

-## Contributing
-Contributions are welcome!
-If you find any bugs or want to improve the code, feel free to open an issue or submit a pull request.

 ---
 Developed by Meghavina